 No modification - Selecting a record does not modify the record in any way.
 Manifold infrastructure maintains the "bookmark," as it were, that indicates a record is part of a particular selection with no modifications to the record or to the table.

 Temporary - A selection is a temporary grouping that disappears when the data source in which it was made is closed.
 For components stored in a .map project file that means a selection persists until that project is closed.
 For example, if we make a selection in a drawing that is stored in our project, we can close that drawing and when we re-open it the selection will still be there.
 However, if we close the .map file (which is the data source for all the components that are stored in that .map project file) and then re-open that .map file the selection will no longer be around.
-If we want to save a selection, we can do so using the Select pane.
+If we want to "save" a selection, we can do so by creating a field in the table that is a boolean or other convenient data type and filling the field with a marker value, like true, into every selected record.

 Requires a btree index - Selections only work in tables that have a btree index on at least one of the fields in the table.
 If we do not know if a table has a btree index we can open the table in a window and then choose Edit - Schema to take a look at the schema.
 The Info pane will also report the primary index field for the table, if any.